alexa-chris/IA480-Final-Project/README.md

 ![oflabelledtweetsinpostclassify](https://user-images.githubusercontent.com/42848654/49690911-59d05080-fb06-11e8-8816-88559bebc300.PNG)

 Screenshot of bar graph created in Tableau showing how many tweets were labelled by RapidMiner.
+When the two graphs are compared, one can see that, proportionalty, the graphs are about the same.
+When RapidMiner was given access to the large amount of unlabelled tweets, it was able to label them in about the same proportion that they were hand labelled.
+This could be influenced by the high amount of retweets in the data set, so this correlation does not necessarily indicate accurate predictions.

 ***Visualizations from Orignal Training Data/Collected Tweets